 Reproductive couple (eligible couple) need to be given counselling regarding the right age for conception, tips for healthy and safe pregnancy, common problems related to motherhood, safe delivery practices and the knowledge about unsafe sex practices.

-Couples must be given a clear explanation of what are the different birth control options, their advantages, and complications.
+Couples must be given a clear explanation of the different options for birth control.

 Family members must be taught about the care of mothers before, during and after the pregnancy.

-Newborn care to spread knowledge about breastfeeding, provision of equal rights for the male and the female child, vaccination and newborn health assessment must be given to the couple.
+An additional provision of equal rights for the male and the female child and newborn health assessment must also be furnished to the couple.

 Why sex education is important?

 Through proper implementation of the programs, the narrow mindset of the people can be changed.
-As the rate of incidence of STDs, unwanted pregnancies and abortions are growing fast, the necessity for planned reproductive programs is also increasing.
-Sex education helps to eradicate the myths associated with sexuality and reproduction.
-The programs aim at addressing the underlying concerns of sexuality in a systematic, organized and well-planned manner.
-RCH help in spreading awareness about the dos and don'ts of sexual health.
+As the rate of incidence of STDs, unwanted pregnancies and abortions are increasing, RCH is very essential. ex education through this program helps to eradicate the myths associated with sexuality and reproduction.